 Trailblazer in the Korean craft beer industry, Craftworks Taphouse, is the first place you should go for a brew.
 The cozy atmosphere and great ales along with delicious pub food is the perfect start to your journey.
 Magpie Brewshop and the Booth’s “hipster ale” are two more fantastic options for authentic craft beers.
 You can even take a brewing or tasting class at Magpie.
 California Kitchen & Craft Pub has an extensive list of local and international brews in the bottle and on tap if you’re interested in sampling a variety of brews.

-Haebongchon – Noksapyeong Station (녹사평역) line 6 (Brown) – exit 2 and continue walking up the hill, veer left at the kimchi pots to get to the main strip at HBC.
+How to get to Haebongchon – Noksapyeong Station (녹사평역) line 6 (Brown) – exit 2 and continue walking up the hill, veer left at the kimchi pots to get to the main strip at HBC.

 Shop at Hongdae Walking Street